grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

-> ⭐️  &nbsp;Prometheus remote write and [APM](/cloud/integrations/cloud-apm/) integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.
+> ⭐️  &nbsp;Prometheus remote write and [Cloud APM](/cloud/integrations/cloud-apm/) integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.

 ## Configuration Parameters